Skip to main content

 required

-Lifecycle state. active while the stream accepts publishers and inference. ended once it has expired, been deleted, or been reaped — this transition is terminal.
+Lifecycle state. active while the stream accepts publishers and inference. ended once it has expired or been deleted — this transition is terminal.

 Available options: